danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 ## Implementing gesture actions

-As you can see, the drag gesture has an `onChanged` and an `onEnded` event, but no `onStarted`.
-This means that we'll have to use `onChanged` to handle both when the gesture starts and when it changes.
+The drag gesture has an `onChanged` and an `onEnded` event, but no `onStarted`.
+This means that we have to use `onChanged` to handle both when a gesture starts and when it changes.

 Let's define two functions for trying to handle presses and releases: